 Welcome to the website for the Seeing Illegal Immigrants research project!

-Our two-year long ESRC-funded project focuses on the ways states have ‘seen’ unauthorized migrants in France, Germany and the UK from the late 1960s to the present day.
+Our ESRC-funded project, which ran from September 2016 to September 2018, focused on the ways states have ‘seen’ unauthorized migrants in France, Germany and the UK from the late 1960s to the present day.

 On this website, you will find a wide range of information connected to the project, including the members of our team, our work in progress and details of our public engagement events.
-We also maintain a blog, with all of the latest updates about how our project is progressing.
+We also maintain a blog, with all of the latest updates about the project.
+If you would like further details about the project, you can follow us on Twitter or contact either one of the two investigators, Christina Boswell and Emile Chabal.

-This project is funded by the Economic and Social Research Council under reference ES/N011171/1.
+This project was funded by the Economic and Social Research Council under reference ES/N011171/1.